Site Rules, Emergency Procedures, Health & Safety

 Site rules for basic personal protective equipment:

-• Hi-vis (worn properly) & safety footwear to be used during the Red Phase.
+• Hi-vis (worn properly) & safety footwear to be used during build and breakdown.

 • Other PPE – safety helmet, eye and hearing protection, gloves as required by your own risk assessments.